10 Key Practices Of Successful Remote Work Teams

 2 — Discipline

 Discipline is essential.
-Respect for the schedule is always important but it’s all the more so while working remotely because we have fewer means of acting on the motivation and coordination of the team.
+Respect for the schedule is always important, but it’s all the more so while working remotely because we have fewer means of acting on the motivation and coordination of the team.
 That’s why we have to respect meeting schedules.

-▹ Use bookmarks instead of clicking (if you are interested in an article then save it and postpone reading).
+▹ Use bookmarks instead of clicking (if you are interested in an article, then save it and postpone reading).

 ▹ Having your own space to work (if it’s possible).
 Working in the bedroom or kitchen is not a good idea.
 Disorder or the association of ideas with other obligations can distract you.

-Routine refers to the structuring of time and to the personal automatisms that each one sets up, both to protect ourselves from threatening uncertainty and to avoid the weight of small permanent decisions, thereby releasing vital energy and potential creativity.
+Routine refers to the structuring of time and the personal automatisms that each one sets up, both to protect ourselves from threatening uncertainty and to avoid the weight of small permanent decisions, thereby releasing vital energy and potential creativity.

 3 — Lead by objectives

-Thus, teams founded in all corners of the planet are structuring teams with 100% independent talent from an office, and developing businesses on a global scale.
+Thus, teams founded in all corners of the planet are structuring teams with 100% independent talent from an office and developing businesses on a global scale.
 This represents an opportunity for future leaders to foster innovation and collaboration.

 Talented people want feedback to help them grow and improve, but beyond that, it simply makes sense to keep track of what’s going on at your business.
-Quantifying and measuring performance metrics is important.
+Quantifying and measuring performance metrics is essential.

 4 — Build a healthy remote culture